Lakshmi Mittal: The Mittal Affair: "Cash for Influence"

 In 2002, Plaid Cymru MP Adam Price obtained a letter written by Tony Blair to the Romanian Government in support of Mittal's LNM Group steel company, which was in the process of bidding to buy Romania's state-owned industry.
 This revelation caused controversy, because Mittal had given £125,000 to the British Labour Party the previous year.
 Although Blair defended his letter as simply "celebrating the success" of a British company, he was criticised because LNM was registered in the Dutch Antilles and employed less than 1% of its workforce in the UK.
 LNM was a "major global competitor of Britain's own struggling steel industry".

 Blair's letter hinted that the privatisation of the firm and sale to Mittal might help smooth the way for Romania's entry into the European Union.
-It also had a passage, removed just prior to Blair's signing of it, describing Mittal as "a friend".
+It also had a passage, removed just before Blair's signing of it, describing Mittal as "a friend".

 In October 2003, the LNM Group succeeded in concluding the transaction to pry loose the Romanian government from the control of steel assets.